80s-90s Rhythmic Top 40 (Hot 97, Power 106, KMEL, etc)

 When this list started, I only put dance/rhythmic titles that were featured on various rhythmic top 40 stations between 1986 and 1993, from popular tracks most people know to very obscure tracks that time has since forgot.
 However, I put some pre-86 and post-93 tracks in the list, primary based on two, now-defunct online-only radio stations that were based on the dance period of NY's Hot 97 (mid 86-early 93) prior to its shift towards hip hop between 1993 and 1994.

 Overtime, I began to lose focus on the original intent of this list added some tracks that were featured in the syndicated Hot Mix Radio Network throughout the 90s (which also contained dance tracks that came out well after 1993) instead of doing another list which contain most of the same songs featured on this list.
 In addition, I was adding tracks were featured in the mixes of KMEL's Paul Cameron (also of remix service Mixx-It) during the late 1980s.
+Also, I began adding tracks featured on the 1987-1993 syndicated countdown show "American Dance Traxx".

 The tracks cover from the following genres: Synthpop, Dance-Pop, R&B, Hip Hop, Pop Rap, Booty Bass, House, Techno, Latin Freestyle, New Jack Swing, Garage, Electro-Funk, Euro-dance, Hi-NRG, Dancehall/Reggae, etc. Songs are listed in random order.